The Salmonella Initiative

 The ultimate output of the Salmonella Initiative, the through-chain risk identification report which utilises research-based knowledge as the basis for identifying each risk and identifies knowledge gaps that can be filled through the AECL R&D program is available here.

-AECL has produced a food safety and handling pamphlet and poster for the food service industry, endorsed by the Food Safety Information Council and the Restaurant and Catering Association.
-You can download a copy below, alternatively click here to order a printed version for your business.
+AECL has produced a food safety and handling pamphlet and poster for the food service industry, endorsed by the Food Safety Information Council and the Restaurant and Catering Association which you can download below.